Dragooz/se-take-home-assignment/frontend/README.md

 # Roadmap

-1. Order List
+1. Order List (base)

 -   Status: string > "PENDING" / "COMPLETE"
--   IsProcessing: boolean
+-   isProcessing: boolean
+-   isVIP: boolean (simpler than maintaining two list, do this approach for now and see)
+-   Write a logic to insert accordingly

 2. Bot List